SoonaBritney/Statistics-and-R/README.md

 - Identify key characteristics of A/B and A/A testing.
 - Determine the most appropriate statistical test for a given hypothesis and dataset.

-### Summary
+### Conclusion Summary

-- Load, clean up, and reshape datasets using tidyverse in R.
+- Vehicles length, weight, and ground cleanrance is postivly corelated with mpg.
-The tidyverse package contains libraries such as dplyr, tidyr, and ggplot2.
-These packages work together to help simplify the process of creating transformed data columns, grouping data using factors, reshaping our two-dimensional data structures, and visualizing our results using plots.
+- Although, Sploiler Angle, and AWD are negativly related to mpg.

 ### Deliverable 1: Linear Regression to Predict MPG